 Most of these financial crimes occur through financial systems.
 Gaps in financial systems and the failure of financial institutions to take various measures cause financial crimes to occur.
 In addition, the stability of the economy is also damaged as a result of financial crimes.
 Money laundering is the process of showing the source of illegal income as legal income by hiding.
 Regulators aim to prevent financial crimes by regulations and laws.
 Regulations require you first to check your customers during the onboarding process and then follow their financial transactions.
 Companies that meet these requirements will ensure AML and KYC compliance.
-Regulators fine financial institutions if they do not meet their AML requirements.
+Regulators fine financial institutions if they do not meet their AML and KYC requirements.

 Then, the company starts to investigate the customer's history.
 The customer's previous financial transactions are reviewed.
 Any suspicious transactions of the past period are investigated.
 If there is a criminal transaction in the customer's past transactions, the company will want to take precautions against this.
 No firm would want the financial institution to be a client of a guilty person.
 These clients are dangerous for companies.